hlrs-fcg/spada_fcg_fork/README.md

 ### stencil.computation

 A stencil accesses a set of input fields `in_1, ... in_n` and produces a set of output fields `out_1, ...., out_n`.
-It has a property `extent` which contains for each input field the offsets at which the field is accessed throughput the computation.
-Moreover, it has a property `schedule` which defines the order in which the last dimension is traversed.
+It has a property `schedule` which defines the order in which the last dimension is traversed.
-The interval defines the iteration range with a value of type `interval`.
-An interval may be set for one or more dimensions `x`, `y`, `z`.
+The interval defines the iteration range with a value of type `interval`. for each dimension `x`, `y`, `z`.

+_**Note**: This representation allows us to both handle implicitly padded domains (through the use of `?` domains and intervals), as well as explicitly padded domains._

 ```
 %out_1, ..., %out_m = stencil.computation(%in_1, ..., %in_n) {
-           schedule = {parallel | forward | backward,
+           schedule = s : schedule-type,
-           interval = {z = x: interval }
+           interval = [x: interval, y: interval, z: interval]
    } : field [D, E_1, T_1] , ...,  field [D, E_n, T_n]
  -> field [D, E_n+1, T_N+1] , ...,  field [D, E_n+m, T_n+m] {
    stencil-statement-block